MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: Abstract

 \section{Abstract}

-{\textbf{Motivation:} Structure-Based Drug Design (SBDD) is a powerful strategy in computational drug discovery, utilizing three-dimensional protein structures to guide the design of molecules with improved binding affinity.
-However, capturing complex protein-ligand interactions across multiple scales remains challenging, as current methods often overlook the hierarchical organization and intrinsic asymmetry of these interactions.\\\textbf{Results:} To address these limitations, we propose MSCoD, a novel Bayesian updating-based generative framework for structure-based drug design.
-In our MSCoD, Multi-Scale Information Bottleneck (MSIB) was developed, which enables semantic compression at multiple abstraction levels for efficient hierarchical feature extraction.
-Furthermore, a multi-head cooperative attention (MHCA) mechanism was developed, which employs asymmetric protein-to-ligand attention to capture diverse interaction types while addressing the dimensionality disparity between proteins and ligands.
-Empirical studies showed that MSCoD outperforms state-of-the-art methods on the benchmark dataset.
-Case studies on challenging targets such as KRAS G12D further demonstrate its applicability in real-world scenarios. \\\textbf{Availability and implementation:} The code and data underlying this article are freely available at \url{https://github.com/xulong0826/MSCoD}.}
+{\textbf{Motivation:} Structure-Based Drug Design (SBDD) leverages 3D protein structures to create molecules with high binding affinity.
+A key challenge is modeling complex protein-ligand interactions, which are inherently multi-scale, hierarchical, and asymmetric.
+Existing methods often fail to capture these properties, limiting their effectiveness.\\\textbf{Results:} To address these limitations, we propose MSCoD, a novel Bayesian updating-based generative framework for structure-based drug design.
+MSCoD features a Multi-Scale Information Bottleneck (MSIB) for efficient hierarchical feature extraction via semantic compression across multiple abstraction levels.
+It also includes a multi-head cooperative attention (MHCA) mechanism, which uses asymmetric protein-to-ligand attention to model diverse interaction types and manage the dimensionality gap between proteins and ligands.
+Comprehensive evaluations demonstrate that MSCoD surpasses state-of-the-art methods on molecular generation benchmarks.
+Its real-world applicability is confirmed by case studies on difficult targets like KRAS G12D (7XKJ).
+Additionally, the MSIB and MHCA modules prove transferable, boosting the performance of GraphDTA on standard drug–target affinity prediction benchmarks (Davis and Kiba).\\\textbf{Availability and implementation:} The code and data underlying this article are freely available at \url{https://github.com/xulong0826/MSCoD}.}